my-cloud/ruthenium/src/ui/README.md

 ```
 The data structure for UTXO response
-  The address of the output recipient
-  The output transaction block height
-  Whether the output contains a reward
-  Whether the output should be used for income calculation
   The output index
   The ID of the transaction holding the output
-  The value at the transaction timestamp

 ```
 </td>